The Ultimate Guide to Natural Pain Relief: Safe and Effective Alternatives to NSAIDs, Opioids, Steroids, and Pain Injections

 May weaken joint cartilage and connective tissue over time

-Increase blood sugar dysregulation and hormonal disruption
+Disrupt blood sugar regulation and hormonal signaling

 Natural Pain Relief Therapies That Support Healing (Not Suppression)